 The ability of the municipality to continue as a going concern is dependent on a number of factors.
-The most significant of these is that the accounting officers continue to procure funding for the ongoing operations for the municipality.
+The most significant of these is that the accounting officers continue to procure funding for the ongoing operations for the municipality as the current and liquidity ratio state that it will not be able to pay their short term liabilities as they come due unless funds are received to increase the current assets of the municipality.
+The solvency ratio of the municipality did well increase as other long term liabilities was settled during the year.

-The main ratios in this regard, is as follow: 201 6 201 5 Current ratio: 37.35% 44.91% Bad debt impairment provision %: 81.98% 83.03% Liquidity ratio: 3.45% 6.04%
+The main ratios in this regard are as follow: 201 7 201 6

+Current ratio 0.34 0.44

+Bad debt impairment provision % 84.25% 79.53%

+Solvency ratio 4.59 5.13

+Liquidity ratio 2.09% 3.47%